 Other Expenses That Affect Your Total Health Insurance Cost

 Your total health insurance cost can also be affected by your out-of-pocket expenses.
-There’s the copayment, which is usually a small fixed amount you pay per visit to in-network doctors.
-This is different than coinsurance.
-Coinsurance is the percentage of costs you may be responsible for within your plan, once you reach your deductible.
+You may have a copayment, which is usually a small fixed amount you pay per visit to in-network doctors.
+This is different than coinsurance, which is the percentage of costs you may be responsible for within your plan once you reach your deductible.

 For example, let’s say you’ve met your annual deductible, so your plan now pays for benefits.
-You may wonder what you will have to pay if you visit your doctor.
+You may wonder what you’ll have to pay if you visit your doctor.
 The answer depends on the percentage your provider pays for medical services that are covered under the plan.